 - When considering the annual savings, note the furnace’s expected lifespan.
 Generally, furnaces last about 20 years.

-Because numerous factors can determine the difference in the cost of a new furnace, experts recommend seeking quotes from multiple HVAC contractors.
+Because there are so many factors in determining the cost of a new furnace, experts recommend seeking quotes from multiple HVAC contractors.

 The contractor should come to your home and inspect the heating space to determine the proper furnace size.
 Request an itemized estimate that breaks down the cost of the furnace unit and furnace installation.

-Here’s a checklist of what the contractor should provide you and steps to follow:
+Here’s a checklist of what the contractor should provide you and some steps to follow: